Marnack/classic_coaches/README.md

 This wagon also features modern open plan style seating with vestibule access to adjoining wagons.
 Each row contains four standard second class airline style seats.
 Standard overhead shelving is located along both sides of the wagon.

 The wagon is modeled with 32 seats.
 Up to 5 players can board each wagon.

+### Bistro Coach

+This wagon features booth style seating, standing tables and a moderately detailed galley area with service counter.

+The wagon is modeled with 4 booths and two standing tables.
+Up to 3 players can board each wagon.

 ## Livery Customization